EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/182177780-4397ab1c-96d9-40c8-bef1-d7204ef24203.png)

-So we need to find a donor model that will allows us to transfer mesh weights.
+So we need to find a donor model that will allow us to transfer mesh weights.
 But what model is the most suitable for this?
-Let's find out the clothes that have an almost the same shape as coat model.
+Let's find out the clothes that have almost the same shape as the coat model.
 It's the "Naked coat (no belt)" in my case.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182179822-9e5db838-e218-4005-84eb-496871ae471b.png)